Smart Girls: Content

 "Smart Girls" is a hip-hop pastiche containing numerous Beach Boys samples, self-quotations, and autobiographical allusions.
-The lyrics detail Wilson's infatuation with intelligent women as he acknowledges that his old Beach Boys songs showed only a superficial appreciation of women.
+The lyrics detail Wilson's infatuation with intelligent women, as he acknowledges that his old Beach Boys songs showed only a superficial appreciation of women.

-The recording was reportedly at Landy's insistence.
+The song was recorded reportedly at Landy's insistence.
 Asked in 2015 about "Smart Girls", Wilson said, "Yeah, we were just having a good time.
 Yeah, it was fun.
 We were just kidding."

 Release

-Wilson and Landy, acting under the guise of their corporate banner Brains & Genius, produced a cassette single of "Smart Girls" to promote Wilson's 1991 memoir, Wouldn't It Be Nice: My Own Story.
-An insert that was included in the cassette stated that 250 copies were created and sent as gifts during the previous Christmas.
+Wilson and Landy, as their business partnership "Brains & Genius", produced a cassette single of "Smart Girls" to promote Wilson's 1991 memoir, Wouldn't It Be Nice: My Own Story (written by numerous ghostwriters under Landy's heavy influence, and which Wilson later disowned).
+An insert included in the cassette stated that 250 copies were created and sent as gifts during the previous Christmas.

 Critical reception

 Author/musician Jason Hartley wrote: "What is important was that Wilson was embracing rap when many older rockers thought that rap wasn't real music.
 As ridiculous as 'Smart Girls' may seem to you today, at the very least, Brian Wilson was on the right side of history."